awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Using the Systems Manager console<a name="security_iam_id-based-policy-examples-console"></a>

-To access the AWS Systems Manager console, you must have a minimum set of permissions\.
+To access the Systems Manager console, you must have a minimum set of permissions\.
 These permissions must allow you to list and view details about the Systems Manager resources and other resources in your AWS account\.

 To fully use Systems Manager in the Systems Manager console, you must have permissions from the following services:
 + AWS Systems Manager